 To run setSystemConfigByKey to set the system configuration in key-value pairs.
-The currently system configuration supports tx_count_limit, tx_gas_limit, rpbft_epoch_sealer_num and rpbft_epoch_block_num.
+The currently system configuration supports tx_count_limit and tx_gas_limit .
 The key name of these two configuration can be complemented by the tab key:

-- tx_count_limit: block maximum number of packaged transactions - tx_gas_limit: The maximum number of gas allowed to be consumed - rpbft_epoch_sealer_num: RPBFT system configuration, the number of consensus nodes selected in a consensus epoch - rpbft_epoch_block_num: RPBFT system configuration, number of blocks generated in one consensus epoch
+- tx_count_limit: block maximum number of packaged transactions - tx_gas_limit: The maximum number of gas allowed to be consumed